Visyond/website-hugo/site/content/analysis/new-analysis.md

 errorsImage: /img/Monte Carlo Simulation v3.png
 errorsFiles:
   - descr: >-
-      Visyond generates descriptive statistics, probability density function and cumulative distribution function.
-    file: /img/Monte Carlo Simulation v3.png
-    title: MONTE CARLO SIMULATION
-  - descr: >-
-      When in Audit Mode, Visyond offers simple and intuitive ways to track errors and their root cause.
-    file: /img/track errors 1.png
-    title: TRACK ERRORS AND THEIR ROOT CAUSE
-  - descr: >-
-      Dependency analysis gives you a bird’s eye view of your model in the same way Google Maps does of a neighborhood.
-It’s a powerful auditing tool, uncovering errors that would be otherwise painstaking to catch.
-    file: /img/Dependency in Browser v2.png
-    title: DEPENDENCY ANALYSIS
-  - descr: >-
       With Visyond, you can run Impact (Tornado) Analysis without long manual setups and quickly see how sensitive your data set is to changes.
     file: /img/Tornado in Browser v4.png